Coburg North, Melbourne — Serving All of Victoria

 How baffle filters work

-A baffle filter is a series of overlapping vertical S-shaped or Z-shaped metal vanes set inside a stainless steel frame.
+A baffle filter is a series of overlapping vertical S-shaped or Z-shaped metal vanes set inside a frame.
 As grease-laden air enters the canopy, the vanes force the air to change direction sharply — usually three or four times — within the filter body.

 Grease droplets have more mass than air molecules.
 When the airflow changes direction, the air follows the path but the grease droplets can't — inertia carries them straight into the next vane.
-The grease hits the metal, condenses, and runs down to the bottom of the filter and into the canopy's grease trough below.
+The grease hits the metal, condenses, and runs down to the bottom of the filter and into the canopy's grease gutter below.

-• Lower upfront cost than honeycomb
+• Higher upfront cost than honeycomb

 How aluminium honeycomb filters work